floshin/tutorials/qutebrowser.md

 #### Simplify by autohide

-I have no need to see tabs or the status bar when not currently in use.
+If you have no need to see tabs or the status bar when not currently in use,
-Therefore you can autohide them by default and set a duration of your choice.
+you can autohide them by default and set a duration of your choice.
-Whenever you switch your tabs or use the status bar they will be displayed.
+They will be displayed when you switch your tabs or use the status bar.

 Enter the settings page.
 Change the value of `tabs.show` from `always` to `switching`.
-Change the value of `tabs.show_switching-delay` to your liking (1500 for me).
+Change the value of `tabs.show_switching-delay` to your liking (e.g. 2000).
 Change the value of `statusbar.show` from `always` to `in-mode`.

 Your window is now completely clean and makes full use of your screen.